mai-soup/mai-soup/README.md

 ### Other
 * [freeCodeCamp](https://www.freecodecamp.org/) (currently up to and including Data Analysis with Python, as well as the Relational Database course)
 * Playing around with Node.js and Express in my free time
-* Learning about QBasic, mainly to appreciate how modern programming languages have evolved
 * Reading on the theory of software engineering, including Agile methods and project management
-* Exploring the fundamentals on networking and the Web, inspired by the Networks module I took last year.
+* Exploring the fundamentals of networking and the Web, inspired by the Networks module I took last year.